Gaks98/Github-Api/README.md

 ## Description

-This project allows one to search for github users by typing in their name,and in return get back the users repos, followers, bio, and all other public information of the searched identity.
+This project allows one to search for github users by typing in their name,and in return gets back the user's repos, followers, bio, and all other public information of the searched identity.

 ## BDD